Center Tenant Listing

 Phone: (206) 545-0603

-is the WA state branch of the non-profit Hostelling International - USA.
-Our Good Shepherd office serves as the programming and administration headquarters, where we organize quality cultural education programs for youth and community members, run a student internship program, administer fund raising efforts, provide travel information, and sell HI-USA memberships.
-For more information on our programs, memberships and hours of operation please visit our website: www.hiwsc.org.
+HOSTELLING INTERNATIONAL (USA )promotes cultural understanding of the world and its people through hostelling.
+Our Good Shepherd office serves as the Seattle community engagement headquarters, where we organize quality cultural education programs for youth and community members, run a student internship program, provide travel information, and engage travelers.
+For more information please visit www.hiusa.org.